Friday, July 24, 2020

 • The best way to make a city feel real is to mash together two or three adventures that go on at the same time.
 It feels much more like a living place.

-• An economic way to create rich texture for a campaign is to make a history timeline of empires, wars, rulers and events that cast their shadows over what is happening in the campaign.
+• An economic way to create background for a campaign is to make a history timeline of empires, wars, rulers and events that cast their shadows over what is happening in the campaign.

 • Knowing adventures that will happen later allows you to foreshadow what is to come, create meaningful prophecies, and have the players learn hints early on.
 You can build up the name of key villains, or mystical places.
 Players will forget most of these hints, but the few times they remember, creates very powerful moments of realization.